 Cristian Tello and Gerard Pique both came close to finding the Blaugrana's sixth of the night, though any applause that would have been received may not have matched the rapturous reception for Eric Abidal as he marked his return following a liver transplant in the 70th minute.

-In the end there turned out not to be another goal for Barcelona but the comfortable win restores their 13-point advantage at the top of La Liga following Real Madrid's win earlier on Saturday.
-Mallorca, meanwhile, fall to the foot of the table after Deportivo managed to pick up a win against Real Zaragoza.
+In the end there was no additional goals for Barcelona but the comfortable win restores their 13-point advantage at the top of La Liga following Real Madrid's win earlier on Saturday.
+Mallorca, meanwhile, fall to the foot of the table after Deportivo La Coruna picked up a win against Real Zaragoza.